Ovarian cancer: causes and risk factors

 Ovarian cancer in a first-degree relative and a first- or second-degree relative diagnosed with breast cancer under the age of 50 (or both cancers in the same person).

 Ovarian cancer in a first-degree relative and two relatives (who are first-degree relatives of each other) diagnosed with breast cancer before they reached an average age of 60.

 Ovarian cancer in one close relative and colon (bowel) and/or womb (endometrial) cancers in three relatives.

 We have more information available about cancer genetics.

 Online risk assessment

-If you think you may have an increased risk of getting ovarian cancer, you should contact your GP who can refer you to a genetic counselling clinic.
-These clinics are based in hospitals and you will be seen by a genetics specialist who can check your family history to see whether you are likely to be at increased risk.
+If you think you may have an increased risk of developing ovarian cancer, you should contact your GP, who can refer you to a genetic counselling clinic.
+These clinics are based in hospitals, and you will be seen by a genetics specialist who can check your family history to see whether you are likely to be at increased risk.